Archive for July 2012 | Monthly archive page

 Dune Day- Enjoy the Guadalupe-Nipomo Dunes National Wildlife Refuge free of charge on September 29.
 Wander through one of the largest coastal dune habitats remaining in California.
 Bring your camera to capture glimpses of endangered species such as the Snowy Plover, a variety of marine mammals, and sea birds.

 Camp Ocean Pines- Give your kids an experience they will remember for the rest of their lives at Camp Ocean Pines in Cambria!
 With sessions through July 27, the accredited nature camp offers overnight stays, field trips, and a host of fun games and lessons on their beautiful campus by the sea.
 Teens have the chance to take field trips with knowledgeable local guides that stop at sites across the state.
-Visit their website for registration and fee information.
+Visit their website for registration and info.

 Trail Trekkers- Sinsheimer Park hosts the Trail Trekkers Jr. Ranger Activity Camp from August 13-17.
 Kids spend the week learning about topics that span from energy conservation to back country camping techniques.
 The course is $100 per participant and can be reserved through the City of San Luis Obispo website.